CaioHerminio/CaioHerminio/README.md

 <p>
   Here are some of my recent Front-End projects:
   <ul>
+    <li><a href="https://github.com/CaioHerminio/EmpressPage">🌿 The Empress - Tarot Card Page</a> | A minimalist landing page showing the illustration and meaning of The Empress tarot card, applying fonts and color palette.</li>
-    <li><a href="https://github.com/CaioHerminio/PureCSS_Sphere">Pure CSS Sphere Tutorial</a> A tutorial on how to draw a sphere using only CSS.</li>
+    <li><a href="https://github.com/CaioHerminio/PureCSS_Sphere">🌕 Pure CSS Sphere Tutorial</a> | A tutorial on how to draw a sphere using only CSS.</li>
-    <li><a href="https://github.com/CaioHerminio/codingspells">Coding Spells of 2025</a> A fictional article written by Thamila, the sarcastic codemage, about the most popular programming languages ​​today.
+    <li><a href="https://github.com/CaioHerminio/codingspells">✨ Coding Spells of 2025</a> | A fictional article written by Thamila, the sarcastic codemage, about the most popular programming languages ​​today.
 She talks a little about their origins, applications and difficulty levels, and concludes by talking about how learning programming logic is the most important thing, as it is the basis of all languages.
-O artigo é feito usando apenas HTML, feito para servir tanto quanto um estudo de HTML quanto um artigo útil sobre programação.</li>
+The article is written using only HTML, and is meant to serve as both a study of HTML and a useful article on programming.</li>

   </ul>